Stop losing winnable deals

 Strategic account management is the process of identifying and building mutually beneficial relationships with your most important accounts.
 It allows you to foster customer loyalty, increase profitability, and deepen existing relationships.

-Why is strategic account management important?
+Why is a strategic account management process important?

 A deal doesn’t end once a buyer signs on the dotted line.
 You need to take a more proactive approach to maintain and grow existing accounts.